Moo-Ack-Productions/MCprep/README.md

   * **Note:** there is no UI for adding properties to a group, so if you want to add a property to a group (say a torch which has a pre-animated light and particle system, as the included blend file does) you must go into the python consol and add the property like so:  <code>bpy.data.groups['groupName']['propertyName'] = 1</code>  (the value only matters for the variance property)
   * **Example:** <code>bpy.data.groups['torch']['torchlike'] = 1</code> will add the torchlike property to the torch group, allowing it to have correct rotaitons when meshSwapped in.

+To add your own rigs to the Mob Spawner:
+- **Step 1:** Make your rig, or download one you want to use!
+- **Step 2:** Make sure all elements of the rig, ie all armatures, body parts, and extra objects, are added to a single group inside your rig file.
+The name of this group is what will appear under the shift-a menu, and typically matches the name of the file if there is just one rig per blend file.
+- **Step 3:** Optional but useful, rename the root bone of the rig to one of [MAIN, root, base], used for relocation.
+Additionally, make the armature for animation named [name].arma where [name] exactly matches the name of the group.
+This is used for auto-proxying of the armature and relocation methods.
+- **Step 4:** In the Blender Preferences > Addon > MCprep preferences panel, set "Select/Install Mobs" filepath to the blend file you want to install, then press "Install file for mob spawning"!
+- **Alternative:** To specify a different, custom folder in a location of your choosing for mob spawning, simply change the "Rig Folder" path to your choosing, under blender preferences > addon > MCprep.
+Save user preferences to keep this change for future blender sessions.
+- Note: all groups inside installed blend files will appear for mob spawning.
+A large number of rigs will currently slow down the shift-A menu displaying the spawnable rigs (will be improved in the future).
+Note that after installing a blend file, you do *not* need to save user preferences to use it in future blender sessions.

 Known Bugs
 ======